afondiel/computer-science-notebook/CONTRIBUTING.md

 ### ChatGPT/Bard Prompt for Content Generation

 ```
-I'm going to train you write to a short-form summarization.
+I'm going to train you write a short-form summary.

-The summarization has the following format:
+The summary has the following format:
-`
+"""
 # {Topic} - Notes
 ## Table of Contents (ToC)
 ## Overview